MikhailZoline/SeamlessUseOfOperationQueue/README.txt

 serve the list of one thousand photos with corresponding URLs.
 The asynchronous REST request is sent via the Alamofire framework, to fetch the list of photo records.
-The response JSON stanza from Unsplash API looks like this:
+Unsplash API uses the JSON data format, here’s an example:
 [
   {
     "format": "jpeg",